Interactive Investor

 It provides financial information, as well as investment tools.
 It is the UK’s biggest flat-fee investment platform, with £59 billion of assets under administration and over 400,000 customers as of 2022.

-The mobile app has shown great growth with active users, but only for current customers can take advantage of the features.
+The mobile app has shown great growth with active users, but only current customers can take advantage of its features.

 The business wants to promote organic growth within its customer base.
 However the only want to join is via the website even though the mobile app has shown considerable growth in usage.